 Continuing with our educational month of reading this July, we wanted to give a brief overview of the history of law.
-Big concept, we know, but we will do our best to cover the material.
-Certainly, no replacement for a whole law school course, but for the casual reader it should be a good starting block.
+A big concept, we know, but we will do our best to cover the material.
+Certainly, no replacement for a whole law school course, but for the casual reader, it should be a good starting block.

 Western Law, Roman Beginnings